axel3rd/git-platforms-synchro/README.md

                         Git "from" login or token.
   --from-password FROM_PASSWORD
                         Git "from" password.
-  --from-org FROM_ORG   Git "from" organization (or project).
+  --from-org FROM_ORG   Git "from" organization/user/project.
   --from-type FROM_TYPE
                         Git "from" type (Bitbucket, Gitea, GitHub, ... ; To use when cannot be detected from URL).
   --from-proxy FROM_PROXY